 For students who need to contact an organization and set up your volunteer service, follow these steps:

-- Browse the Community Partner List that is provided through the course’s Desire to Learn (D2L) page and find an organization that has hours and location work for you.
+- Browse the Community Partner List that is provided through the course’s D2L Brightspace page and find an organization that has hours and location work for you.

 - Contact the organization.
 Keep in mind appropriate phone and email etiquette when contacting the professionals at the organization.

-- When you commit to your organization, print and fill out the Service Learning Agreement (PDF) [link to PDF].
+- When you commit to your organization, print and fill out the Service Learning Agreement (PDF).
 Submit the completed agreement to your instructor.

 - Discuss expectations and possible follow up assignments with the instructor.